Three years ago, I had my kitchen completely gutted, and rebuilt, keeping my existing fridge freezer.

 The fridge then has 3 shelves above, one of which is adjustable meaning you can store quite large items when necessary.
 The back of the fridge door has 2 shelves and a small covered shelf at the top – my one gripe is that this is really high and not adjustable, so there’s every chance I won’t end up using it very much!

-Alongside the MyZone compartment, this fridge freezer comes with a few different smart features designed to help your food last longer.
+Alongside the MyZone compartment, the Haier 3-door fridge freezer comes with a few different smart features designed to help your food last longer.

 I also love the energy-friendly LED lighting and the holiday mode, which lets you turn off the fridge, but keep the freezer on – saving you money on your energy bills.